AI reconstruction of European weather from the Euro-Atlantic regimes: Four winter and summer WR

 \section{Four winter and summer WR}

-We compute the four \ac{WR} for winter and summer using the same methodology described in \refsec{sec:weather_regimes}, only changing the number of centroids used to cluster the data.
+We compute the four \ac{WR} for winter and summer using the same methodology described in \refsec{sec:weather_regimes}, with the only change being the number of centroids used to cluster the data.
 The mean $Z500$ field (black isocontours) and the corresponding average $Z500$ anomalies during winter (December, January, February) and summer (June, July, August), associated with the four Euro-Atlantic \ac{WR}, are presented in \reffig{fig:4clusters_winter_wr} and \reffig{fig:4clusters_summer_wr}, respectively.
 The four \ac{WR} are the \ac{ZO}, \ac{ScBL}, \ac{AT} and \ac{GL}.
-The two \ac{WR} resemble the two phases of the \ac{NAO}, i.e. the \ac{ZO} and the \ac{GL}.